BestTimesToVisit.com Logo

 Jeep Willys (Willys Jeeps)

-These iconic, open-top jeeps are the quintessential mode of transport in the Coffee Region, especially for navigating the steep, winding roads between towns and coffee farms.
-They are often shared, making them a social and cost-effective way to travel.
+These iconic, open-top jeeps are the quintessential mode of transport in the Coffee Region, especially for navigating the steep, winding roads between coffee farms and small towns.
+They are often hired for private tours or used as shared taxis on fixed routes.

 Taxis and Ride-Sharing Apps

-Taxis are readily available in the larger towns and cities.
-Ride-sharing apps like Uber and Didi are also operational, though their legality can be a bit of a gray area, and availability might fluctuate.
+Taxis are readily available in the larger towns and cities, offering a convenient door-to-door service.
+Ride-sharing apps like Uber and Didi are also present, though their availability can be inconsistent in more rural areas.

-Tip:Always ensure the taxi meter is running or agree on a price beforehand if it's a non-metered taxi (common for longer trips or airport runs).
+Tip:Always ensure the taxi meter is running or agree on a price beforehand if it's a remote location.
 For ride-sharing, confirm the license plate and driver's details match the app.
-Be aware that in smaller towns like Salento, taxis are often the only option besides jeeps.
+Don't expect ride-sharing to be a reliable option for getting to remote coffee fincas; pre-booking a taxi or jeep is often better.

 Motorcycle Taxis (Mototaxis)